macastrogimenez/FSharp/README.md

 # FSharp
-Here I will store all the exercises for the course Functional Programming from ITU.
+Repo with all the solved exercises for the course Functional Programming from ITU.

-## 24/07/2025 - Exercise battery 1: Regarding basic functions, recursion, environments, types and concatenation of strings.
+# 24/07/2025 - Exercise battery 1:
+Regarding basic functions, recursion, environments, types and concatenation of strings.

+# 25/07/2025 - Exercise battery 2:
+Regarding tuples vs curried functions, if statements, recursion and pattern matching, types and evaluation + eager evaluation

+# 28/07/2025 - Exercise battery 3:
+Regarding lists, recursion and pattern matching on lists,